-Installation of Stagetracker FX Tracking and Audio Localisation System at the Latvian National Theatre
+Installation of Stagetracker FX Tracking and Audio Localisation System

 The Latvian National Theatre is a significant building for every Latvian as on 18 November 1918, the Independence of the Republic of Latvia was proclaimed right there.

 The Latvian National Theatre itself was established a year after - on 30 November 1919.